 Students reading for the joint school of History and English enjoy the benefits of two subject societies.
 The Herbert English Society provides a forum for exchange of ideas and discussion of literature, criticism, and the arts.
 The Society invites poets, playwrights, novelists, academics, journalists, and cultural historians.
-Our recent speakers have included Marina Warner, Philip Pullman, Bernard O’Donoghue, Craig Raine, Hermione Lee, Sally Shuttleworth, William St Clair, Blair Worden and the acclaimed poet Geoffrey Hill.
+Our recent speakers have included the Booker Prize-winning author Ben Okri, Marina Warner, Philip Pullman, Bernard O’Donoghue, Craig Raine, Hermione Lee, Sally Shuttleworth, William St Clair, Blair Worden and the acclaimed poet Geoffrey Hill.

 Jesus College students also run a lively History association, the J. R. Green Society, which is the oldest student History Society in Oxford.
 It hosts informal talks and organises a number of social events each year.
-Recent speakers have included Ian Kershaw, Peter Heather, Martin Kemp, Rana Mitter, Hew Strachan, Peter Hennessey and Faramerz Dabhoiwala.
+Recent speakers have included Ian Kershaw, Lyndal Roper, Peter Heather, Quentin Skinner, Rana Mitter, Hew Strachan, Julia Smith, and Faramerz Dabhoiwala.

 To see the latest subject notes for History and English - which contain information about our tutorial fellows, the admissions process and the course itself - please consult the below link.